Nukesor/stick/content/_index.md

 If you would ask me what I like doing most, my answer would probably be something like "Programming cool and useful stuff".

-Automation, optimization, neat setups and useful tools always fascinated me.
+Automation, optimization, neat setups, and useful tools always fascinated me.
-There's something incredibly satisfying in building something, that reduces one's workload and helps optimizing some process.
+There's something incredibly satisfying in building something, that reduces one's workload and helps to optimize some process.
 Extra points for daemons and services that just work without any maintenance!
-In general, working with good tools is a always a pleasure.
+In general, working with good tools is always a pleasure.

 That's probably one of the main reasons why I love open-source.
-Your own tools and libraries get used and improved by other people, while you get a chance to use their work and to contribute to other awesome projects.
+Your own tools and libraries get used and improved by other people, while you get a chance to use their work and to contribute to awesome projects.
-On top of that, it's a great feeling to see your projects being used by like-minded people.
+On top of that, it's great to see your projects being used by like-minded people.

-Professionally I work as a software engineer since more than 5 years, almost always on web related projects.
+Professionally I work as a software engineer for more than 5 years, almost always on web-related projects.
-My usual field of expertise includes normal app development, DevOps and Sysadmin.
+My usual field of expertise includes normal app development, DevOps, and Sysadmin.
 I'm not a big fan of only doing one of those, which is why I'm usually involved in all three wherever I work.
 Working on Servers and Pipelines is something I enjoy very much.
 However, doing some plain old feature-building can also be quite relaxing after a few days of DevOps work.

-During my previous jobs I learned to really appreciate a good team dynamic.
+During my previous jobs, I learned to appreciate a good team dynamic.
 It just makes work much more productive, enjoyable and the quality of each individual's work usually gets a lot better as well.
 It's something I don't want to miss in the future.